Lamitan: Cityhood

+In 2004, Roderick H. Furigay, a youthful visionary and dynamic entrepreneur, is the nephew of former mayor Wilfredo C. Furigay.
+Roderick H. Furigay was elected as the Local Chief Executive and served for two terms.
+He revived the Lamiteños' desire of converting the municipality into a component city.

-On June 18, 2007, voters in Lamitan ratified Republic Act 9393.
-26,636 voted "yes" while only 177 voted against.
+On June 18, 2007, electorates in Lamitan ratified Republic Act No. 9393 which seeks to convert the town into a component city.
+There were a total of 26,636 votes voted yes while only 177 voted against the move.

 The Supreme Court declared the cityhood law of Lamitan and 15 other cities unconstitutional after a petition filed by the League of Cities of the Philippines in its ruling on November 18, 2008.
 On December 22, 2009, the cityhood law of Lamitan and 15 other municipalities regain its status as cities again after the court reversed its ruling on November 18, 2008.
 On August 23, 2010, the court reinstated its ruling on November 18, 2008, causing Lamitan and 15 cities to become regular municipalities.
 Finally, on February 15, 2011, Lamitan becomes a city again including the 15 municipalities declaring that the conversion to cityhood met all legal requirements.

 After six years of legal battle, in its board resolution, the League of Cities of the Philippines acknowledged and recognized the cityhood of Lamitan and 15 other cities.